hmajid2301/portfolio-site/README.md

 ### 📈 GoatCounter analytics tracking

-The site sends usage statistics to [GoatCounter](https://www.goatcounter.com/) all you have to do is create an account
+The site sends usage statistics to [GoatCounter](https://www.goatcounter.com/) all you have to do is create an account.
+You can see the data for [`haseebmajid.dev`](https://haseebmajid.goatcounter.com/), it's available for everyone to see!

 ### 🖼️ Social Media Sharing Cards